swestmoreland/scormcloud-api-wrapper/README.md

 // Create an instance with your API credentials. var api = new SCORMCloud('appid', 'secretKey');

-// See API documentation for more examples. api.getCourseList(function (error, result) {
+// See API documentation for additional examples. api.getCourseList(function (error, result) {
   console.log(result);
   /*